 If you’re concerned about the safety of your garden, there are several things you can do to make it children-friendly without compromising on style, leaving you with more time to enjoy some good old-fashioned fun with your family.
 Here’s how:

 Before you let the little ones loose in your garden, make sure there are no obvious hazards lying around.

 Things like troughs, water buckets and ponds are all potential dangers, so drain the water or cover them with a steel sheet to prevent the children from falling in.
 It only takes a couple of seconds for trouble to strike, so minimise the risk by being prepared.

 Before they arrive, move all bulky items to a secure area and fill in the holes to keep the little ones safe.
-That way, you’ll get to enjoy some quality time together instead of worrying about their wellbeing.
+That way, you’ll get to enjoy some quality time together instead of worrying about their well-being.

 As soon as your grandchildren go home, you can put your garden back to the way you like it.

-Create designated fun zones
+2. Create designated fun zones

 Place it close to the house where you can keep the best eye on your grandchildren and use a mini wooden fence (or something similar) to keep them confined to a safe area.
 Provide lots of fun toys and games so that they remain entertained.

 Creating your fun zone on grass is best, as it’s softer and less likely to cause an injury.
 But if you have a patio, you could lay down some blankets or shock-absorbing foam pads to protect the children if they fall over.

-Lock the gates
+3. Lock the gates

 A solid latch will keep them within the safety of your garden, so secure it with an up-to-date locking system and teach the children that they mustn’t touch the gate under any circumstances.

-Create a safe swing
+4. Create a safe swing

 If your garden space allows it, hang a durable rope swing from the strongest branches and supervise your grandchildren whenever they fancy a thrill.
 That way, you can hold onto them at all times to stop them from falling.

 To enhance the swing’s safety, hang it over a soft grassy patch and keep it away from fences and footpaths.

-Check for toxic plants
+5. Check for toxic plants

 Encouraging children to have an interest in nature is a wonderful learning experience - one that can have far-reaching benefits in the future.

 Children love to touch and pick at things and often place dirty fingers in their mouths, even if you tell them not to, so toxic greenery is a potential hazard.

 The Royal Horticultural Society (RHS) has put together a comprehensive list of potentially harmful garden plants, so be sure to take a look before adding new ones to your garden.

 To further enhance their learning, place an insect hotel or bird box in your garden and encourage your grandchildren to observe and name all the creatures that make themselves home.

 If you’re looking for the perfect furniture to finish off your garden with, browse our full collection and discover expertly crafted, exquisitely designed pieces that are built to last.